novalagung/novalagung/README.md

 A software architect with 7 years of experiences in software architecture, software engineering, and programming.
 Experienced remote worker who able to work synchronously or asynchronously in team/solo-based developments.

-I do lot of stuff behind the scene, such leading the development of more than 15 solutions for various clients around the globe, notable clients: Royal Deutch Shell, Standard Chartered Bank, and Deloitte Dubai.
+I do lot of stuff behind the scene, such leading the development of more than 15 solutions for various clients around the globe, notable clients: Royal Deutch Shell, Standard Chartered Bank, and Deloitte.

 Other than that, I also ...